 Emily Nagelbach is second flute/piccolo with the Vancouver Island Symphony and Head of the Winds & Brass Department at the Victoria Conservatory of Music (VCM) in Victoria, British Columbia, Canada.
-As a freelance musician, she regularly performs with local orchestras, including the Vancouver Symphony Orchestra and Victoria Symphony Orchestra.
+As a freelance musician, she regularly performs with regional ensembles, including the Vancouver Symphony Orchestra, Victoria Symphony Orchestra and Pacific Opera Victoria.

 Emily holds an AVCM from the Royal Conservatory of Music (Toronto), a B.Mus. in Performance and Theory from Wilfrid Laurier University and a M.Mus. in Performance from the University of British Columbia, studying with Amy Hamilton, Lorna McGhee and Camille Churchfield.
 Prior to entering university, Emily studied with her friend and mentor, Dr. Mary Byrne.